Pennsylvania Railroad class K4: PRR № 1361

 No. 1361 was being restored to operating condition by the Railroaders Memorial Museum in Altoona in 1987, but persistent bearing problems ended its operation the following year.
 The locomotive was moved to the Steamtown National Historic Site and the boiler moved to the East Broad Top shops.
 The disassembled locomotive lay in pieces for 22 years before the project was officially abandoned in 2010.
 The Museum cited changes in FRA safety standards and new limits to mainline railway access that would make operation impractical.

 In May 2018, a group of preservationists, engineers and financial backers initiated a new restoration study.
 The work would include a detailed assessment of the engineering needs and a sustainable operating plan.

 The group plans to replicate a 1940s Pennsylvania Railroad passenger train.
 It would work with the state's educators to give rides at tourist railroads within the state to school children on field trips, thus educating them on the history of how the Pennsylvania Railroad shaped their state.

 On June 25, 2021, the Railroaders Memorial Museum in Altoona announced that it would launch a complete $2.6 million restoration of #1361.
-The Museum Chairman is Charles "Wick" Moorman, retired chairman and CEO of Norfolk Southern Railway, and its Board includes Henry Posner III, President of Railroad Development Corporation of Pittsburgh, head of the Posner Foundation and well-known venture capitalist.
 As of December 2022, a new Belpaire firebox was nearing completion, although with thicker steel and other modifications of the 1914 design in order to comply with current federal safety requirements.

+PRR № 3750

 No. 3750 remained on outdoor display at the Railroad Museum of Pennsylvania, outside Strasburg, Pennsylvania.
 The museum's volunteer group plans to have No. 3750 cosmetically restored prior to it being placed in the newly proposed roundhouse exhibit.